akwa51/art_gallery/README.md

   The website has been developed using HTML and CSS only as tools.

 3. Deployment
       This website has been deployed on GitHub with the following <a href="https://github.com/akwa51/art_gallery/edit/main/README.md">link </a> address

 4. Site Usage
       Once you login to the landing <a href="https://github.com/akwa51/art_gallery/edit/main/README.md">page</a>.

       Explore the various artworks displayed on the site and click on the social links below to interact with the exhibition center.

       click on the Locate Us button to be shown the page which has the physical site map address.

       Check out additional information on this Location site, or click on "Back to Home" button to return to the Gallery Home Page

 5. Contributing Team
+      Akwasi Kusi-Appiah

 6. FAQs
- You can reach me on the following:
+       You can reach me on the following <a href="akappiah@gmail.com">email</a>.:
- email: akappiah@gmail.com